 Wirecard provides the technology to companies and consumers to make cashless payments, a growing and competitive market globally.
 Its founder and CEO, Markus Braun, resigned last week and said “it cannot be ruled out” that the company could have been the victim of fraud.

 He was arrested Monday on suspicion of inflating the company’s financial numbers and later released on bail.
-By Thursday, the company’s share price had lost almost all its value at just 3 euros, from over 150 euros last year.

 Corporate wrongdoing is not unheard of in Germany to say the least.